 Touch to Search, which enables users to highlight a single word or line of text in the mobile version of Chrome and instantly search for that text in Google, is pretty neat.
 It was introduced in the beta build of Chrome for Android version 38 way back in March of last year.
 But in the latest versions of the app (including the standard release), it's been curiously absent for many users.
 Read More

 Here's something most of us probably weren't aware of.
 Since Unicode 6.0, Emoji flags have each been given a two-letter regional indicator listed in ISO_3166-1.
 Until now, only ten of these flags actually showed up as images on Android.
 This remains the case on other platforms, such as iOS, Windows, and Mac OS X. Instead of an image, you see the two characters associated with each country.
 You can test this out for yourself by going over to Emojipedia and seeing which flags load (the ten standard ones are placed separately at the top).

 The recent Chrome Beta for Android update was notable for including password and form sync, but it turns out there is another feature lurking beneath the surface, and it's potentially a big deal.
 Google has built in a data compression proxy for Chrome that can reduce bandwidth usage by up to 50% on mobile networks.
 You'll have to do a little digging through the Chrome flags, but it's relatively easy to switch to the fast lane.

 With Olympics season in full swing, we've seen plenty of apps to help you keep track of which teams are winning which events, but not many that help you show off a little bit of national pride.
 Fortunately, Panasonic's Flag Tags app is here to help.

 The app is a bit of a novelty, but it works surprisingly well.
 You simply choose the flag colors you would like, take a picture of yourself (or select one from your gallery), and select the area of the photo in which your face appears.
+The app then paints your chosen flag colors onto your face in a surprisingly realistic way.
 Read More